 2. Regulation – Depending on your specific industry, a public cloud may not be suitable.
 Some industries have specific data protection regulations which prevent them from storing their data in public clouds.

 3. Control – Public cloud services may have a few configurations to choose from (depending on the cloud provider) but a private cloud is completely customisable, allowing you to configure your cloud architecture in whichever way is best suited for your business.

 4. Backups – Most public cloud provides have multiple backups in data centres all over the world, allowing them to restore your data if one server unexpectedly fails.
 In a private cloud setup, you will be responsible for backing up your own data.
 Some businesses will run an on-premises private cloud which they then backup to public cloud storage.
 Which is a good example of the topic of our next section.

 Hybrid cloud refers to the combined use of public and private cloud platforms.
 Businesses utilising hybrid cloud services will evaluate each task or department and consider whether it is best served by a public or private cloud service.

 The main advantage of a hybrid cloud is its flexibility.
 A central concept of the modern business landscape is the need to adapt and change direction quickly.
 Gaining this agility leads to a great competitive advantage.

-Which cloud solution should you choose?
+Which cloud computing solution should your business choose?